Division of Infection and Immunity

 The appointment will be on UCL Grade 7.
 The salary range will be £35,328 – £42,701 per annum, inclusive of London Allowance.

-The postholder should have a PhD (or about to be awarded) in a relevant subject.
-The successful candidate must have significant experience of working in a research laboratory.
+The postholders should have a PhD (or be about to be awarded) in a relevant subject.
+The successful candidates must have significant experience of working in a research laboratory.
 Evidence of scientific contribution including publications and presentation at conferences is also essential.
 Candidates must have excellent oral and written scientific communications skills, commitment to collaboration in research and to taking a multidisciplinary approach to problem solving.

 Latest time for the submission of applications: 23:59.

 Interview Date: TBC

 UCL Taking Action for Equality

 Our department holds an Athena SWAN Silver award, in recognition of our commitment and demonstrable impact in advancing gender equality.